koi8/v1auth-cloud-backup/README.md

 v1auth-cloud-backup
 =====================

-Cloud backup script, using v1 auth, to let it run on old systems.
+Cloud backup script, optimized for usage on old systems, like FreeBSD 5.1, etc. Also works on modern FreeBSD and CentOS systems.
+Use v1 auth on cloud storage.